antrome/Shape-Motion-Predictor/README.md

 # IRI-DL

-IRI deep learning project example.
-This repo contains the code structure I use for all my research.
-I designed it with the purpose of having a generic framework in which new research ideas could be quickly evaluated.
-For this particular repo, as an example, the framework has been configured to solve object classification.
+IRI deep learning project for human-motion prediction.

-If you have any doubt do not hesitate to contact me at `apumarola@iri.upc.edu`.
+For any doubt contact me at`a.romeromerida@gmail.com`.

 #### 0. System
 Upgrade system: